SBAC: How to Prepare for the Smarter Balanced Assessments - Math and ELA

 Students are asked three research questions about the materials and are then given a writing task requiring them to respond to a related prompt or problem.

 As you can probably tell, this is a challenging and unique assessment.
-However, students can build confidence and familiarity with test content by using Smarter Balanced practice test PDFs.
-Later, we’ll discuss how to make the best use of the provided PDFs.
+However, students can build confidence and familiarity with test content by Smarter Balanced practice tests.
+Later, we’ll discuss how to make the best use of the tests.

 Smarter Balanced Mathematics